ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 you can run the command `poetry run fixformat` and it will automatically reformat the source code.
-By following a [tutorial](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0), you can also configure your VS Code text editor to use the `black` tool to automatically reformat you source code every time you save a file.
+By following a [tutorial](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0), you can configure the VS Code text editor to use the `black` tool to automatically reformat you source code every time you save a file.

 Along with running tasks like `poetry run task lint`, you can leverage the